 “Global finance has expanded without accountability.
 However, the good news is that the attempts to take down journalism as an agent of facts are failing.
 Instead, a network is lining up like dots across a landscape of searches for truth.
 It is sustained with anger, vengeance, honor, and integrity, and it looks to me like two things.
-First, the attacks are a “tell” that makes the managers of extreme wealth very unsafe and conservative (to a fault) poker players, and second, the enormous flow of capital is producing a logic similar to that of a cancer cell.”Rex L. Curry
+First, the attacks are a “tell” that makes the managers of extreme wealth very unsafe and conservative (to a fault) poker players, and second, the enormous flow of capital is producing a logic similar to that of a cancer cell.
+I predict Pandora for “all gifts” including the world evils.”Rex L. Curry

 The Financial Accountability and Corporate Transparency Coalition (FACT) pointed its tweet readers to the work of the Federal Bureau of Investigation (FBI) on the problem of #AnonymousCompanies that hinder inquiries into political corruption and a long list of criminal enterprises (read testimony May 2019).
 To wonder why the FBI is under attack is not to understand the facts.
 See why we need more financial accountability people (here).

 Before Paradise, we had the Panama Papers.
 Remember?
 It became “news” following the “leak” of 11.5 million documents from another managing law firm – Mossack Fonseca, a team of journalists, gathered to finish the work of John Doe, whose identity remains unknown.
-During the analysis of the data provided, journalists (not government officials) have gathered worldwide to develop a plan.
-Their work covered many months of classic journalistic practice before releasing newspaper stories designed to expose how billions of dollars were hidden killed from governments.
+During the data analysis, journalists (not government officials) have gathered worldwide to develop a plan.
+Their work covered many months of traditional journalistic practice before releasing newspaper stories designed to expose how billions of dollars were hidden killed from governments.
 A film summarizing their experience became available in March 2019.

 Pandora (Frontline PBS)